 Iron Age Site:

-Mbande Hill plays home to iron age fragments or traces of Iron Age pottery P3230034which are believed to be more than half a thousand years old.
+Mbande Hill plays home to iron age fragments or traces of Iron Age pottery which are believed to be more than half a thousand years old.
 The Hill is also know as the home of the first Nkhonde settlers.
 History of the site is immense and no wonder the Hill is deemed sacred by all Kyungus and Traditional leaders who enthrone their leaders on top of this Hill in respect of their fore fathers.
 This area was also home to Mlozi an Arab slave trader in the 1870’s.
 He imposed himself as the Sultan of Ngondeland.

 The hot spring at Ulangwe is another site of attraction situated close to Mbande Hill.
 It is believed that this was a favourite spot where Mlozi, the slave trader, used to take a bath.